Absolute Positioning & Placement

 |---|---|---|

-| Normal (default) | Participates in parent’s Row/Column/Grid flow | Most children |
+| Relative To Parent (default) | Participates in parent’s Row/Column/Grid flow | Most children |

 | Absolute | Sized normally, positioned relative to parent’s content rect via Top/Bottom/Left/Right | Badges, popovers, anchored UI |